 Must attend a registry office with valid ID (such as Birth Certificate, passport, Alberta Health Care Card or current utility bills).
-You will be asked a series of questions and once answered to the clerk’s satisfaction a replacement will be issued for $22.45.
+You will be asked a series of questions and once answered to the clerk’s satisfaction a replacement will be issued.
 If license renewal is within a year of expiry renewing your driver’s license at this time is an option.

 When coming from another province or country and hold a valid driver’s license you will need to provide documentation to obtain an Alberta Driver’s License.
 Documentation needed:

 - Proof of legal entitlement to be in Canada such as: Canadian Birth Certificate, Valid Canadian Passport, Nexus Card, Canadian Military ID, Canadian Citizenship, Secure Certificate of Indian Status, Work Permit, Study Permit, Visitors Permit (only valid if married to Canadian, proof of marriage required).

 - Proof of Alberta Residency such as: Rental Agreement, Mortgage Documents, Utility Bills (power, gas and water-these can be electronic versions), bank statements or credit card statements (cannot be electronic versions), pay stubs which must be no more than 90 days olds.
 An employee confirmation letter on company letterhead indicating client name and address and a contact name and number that is not more than 15 days old.
 If coming from another country and holding its valid Driver’s License there may be other requirements, please check with your local registry office if you qualify for an Alberta driver’s license.

 You will need to produce valid insurance for the vehicle you are renewing.
 If renewing on behalf of another party then the current registration papers will also be required.